 Some of the top offenses are also very successful on third downs.
 Simply that can keep a drive going, and the chances of scoring points go up.
 If you have a strong third-down conversion rate, you have better odds of putting together overall offensive numbers.
 We are at a battle in this day and age with being aggressive on fourth down.
 That means opting to go for it instead of settling for field goals or punting on 4th and three around the midfield mark.
 Teams often get rewarded when adopting an aggressive mindset on fourth down.
 We see lower-performing teams failing on fourth down at a higher rate than the better offenses.

 Offensive team rankings can give you a massive advantage when betting on the NFL.
 With 32 teams in the NFL and up to 16 games every week, it can be tough to keep track of long-term trends.
 Which team is scoring the most?
 Which team is passing the most?
 Who’s allowing the fewest rushing yards?
 Luckily, we’ve dedicated this page to keeping those exact rankings, but we’ve gone a little deeper.
 We track every team’s offensive and defensive output from number of plays run to fantasy points.
-Knowing these numbers gives you a huge advantage in the betting market.
-So, if you’re logging onto DraftKings Virginia, Caesars Arizona, or any other legally run sportsbook in any other state, bring up this page in another tab to dissect matchup advantages and disadvantages.
-Additionally, if you’re gambling in another legal state – like Arizona Sports betting or Michigan Sports betting – check back into lineups.com to use our promo codes and get huge deals.
+Defensive team rankings exist to show where each teams defensive strength, or lack thereof, lies.
+In addition to providing a snapshot of the league at any given time, it can also help people identify possible edges in betting markets.
+With Ohio set to be the most recent state to go live with sports betting, individuals logging on to DraftKings Ohio, Caesars Ohio, FanDuel Ohio, BetMGM Ohio, or any other legally run sportsbook in the state can use this page to dissect matchup advantages and disadvantages.
+Additionally, if you’re gambling in another legal state – like Maryland – check back into lineups.com to use our promo codes and get huge deals.
 For example: Use our BetMGM Bonus Code “LINEUPS” to get a $1,000 risk-free bet when you sign up!

 How To Read Offensive Team Rankings